Resistance Test Devices

 - Advantage: Temperature sensor measurement with temperature compensation

-The SCHLEICH – Expect more!
+The SCHLEICH product portfolio – Expect more!

-- Measurements from μΩ to kΩspace
+- Measurements from µΩ to kΩ space

-- four-wire measurement
+- Four-wire measurement

-- temperature compensation
+- Temperature compensation

-- Surface or room temperature sensor
+- Surface or ambient temperature sensor

 - Standardized interfaces such as RS 232, Ethernet/LAN, USB for PC communication